Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Visual Results

 \section{Visual Results}

 The generated images on NWPU, PN and AID datasets are visulized in the Fig.\ref{fig6}, Fig.\ref{fig7} and Fig.\ref{fig8}.
 Overall, the images generated by the BigGAN gets the worst quality.
 Compared with BigGAN and StyleGAN2, the images generated by our method have great diversity and rich content.
+The generated images on Cloud, USGS, HIT-UAV, SAR and Thermal datasets are visualized in the Fig.\ref{fig-cloud}, Fig.\ref{fig-USGS}, Fig.\ref{fig-UAV}, Fig.\ref{fig-SAR} and Fig.\ref{fig-thermal}.
+Our method are effective on RS images of different scales and different modalities.
 The generated images on FFHQ256(10k) and LSUN-cat(30k) datasets are visualized in the Fig.\ref{fig9} and Fig.\ref{fig10}.
 Our method still outperforms StyleGAN2 on these datasets.